MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 ### Update to the Microsoft Intune Management Extension<!-- 10102913 -->

 We’ve released an update to the Microsoft Intune Management Extension to improve handling of Transport Layer Security (TLS) errors on Windows 10 devices.
-For more information, see [CVE-2021-31980](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-31980).
+For more information, see [CVE-2021-31980 - Security Update Guide - Microsoft - Microsoft Intune Management Extension Remote Code Execution Vulnerability](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-31980).

 #### What action do I need to take?